No items found.

 The simplest way to record a podcast on your phone is to record audio-only, indoors, with no co-hosts or guests.
 But that doesn’t give you much scope for creativity, does it?

 Below, we’ll list a few ways to optimize your phone’s recording quality in the most common podcasting scenarios.
-Then, we’ll tell you how to use your new recording setup to get your creative ideas out into the world.
+Then, we’ll tell you how to use your new portable podcast setup to get your creative ideas out into the world.

 Hardware